Submissions

 Page Numbering.
 Pages in the manuscript should be numbered in Arabic numerals starting with the cover page.

 Supplementary Materials are images, movies, data sets, and other files that support and augment the content of a manuscript.
 They are intended for publication only in the Online version of Image Analysis & Stereology.
-These materials should be referenced in the manuscript, and then accessed via the online Journal.
-Supplementary Materials generally fall into the following categories: Extra Tables, Extra Figures, Datasets and Movies.
+These materials should be referenced in the manuscript and then accessed via the online journal.
+Supplementary Materials generally fall into the following categories: Extra Tables, Extra Figures, Datasets, and Movies.

 Supplementary Materials must be submitted with the manuscript at the time of submission at Step 4 of the submission process.
 Supplementary Materials must be accompanied by a complete set of legends, one legend for each supplemental item.
 They must be referenced in the manuscript body at least once.

-Cover letter This letter must be submitted in a text-box in the first step of the submission process.
+Cover letter This letter must be submitted in a text box in the first step of the submission process.
 The letter must contain the following:

 1. A brief statement of the significance of the paper.